Lecture 4: Conditional Probabilities

 So, the two approaches are equivalent, but the first one is easier to remember and a lot more intuitive.

-Even though the table approach is more intuitive, it is necessary to get familiar with the conditional probability as a formula depicted in Equation (18) for DSCI 553.
+Even though the table approach is more intuitive, it is necessary to get familiar with the conditional probability as a formula depicted in Equation 1 for the Bayesian course DSCI 553.

-we encounter the same random variable \(L\) on both sides of the vertical bar \(\mid\) in Equation (20).
+we encounter the same random variable \(L\) on both sides of the vertical bar \(\mid\) in the above expression.
 This is often useful.
 However, it is more useful to think about the distribution of one random variable when conditioned on a different random variable.

 Thus, suppose a ship is arriving, and they have told you they will only be staying for exactly 1 day.
 What is the distribution of \(G\) under this information?
 That is, what is \(P(G = g \mid L = 1)\) for all possible \(g\)?
 We will check out the table and formula approaches once again.